why alfalfa

 What Is Alfalfa?

-Protein has historically been thought to be the cause of all evil in horses, but research has shown that this is not the case.
+Protein has historically been thought to be the cause of all evil in horses, but research has shown that this is far from the case.
 In fact, high starch or sugar diets are usually the culprits.
-Alfalfa is rich in protein which is made up of the building blocks amino acids.
-Protein is a vital constituent of muscle and feeding alfalfa is a healthy way to help build muscle tone.
+Alfalfa is rich in quality protein, the term used to describe essential amino acids which are the building blocks of tissues such as muscle.
+Feeding alfalfa benefits horses in work or breeding stock by supplying good quality protein compared to other forages without significantly increasing the level of starch associated with cereal based feeds.

 An Abundant Source of Bio-Available Minerals